Skadefryd21/The-CS-Manifesto/README.md

 This manifesto aims to inform the two man duo that goes into a game to carry, inform and communicate.
 It is evident that two well informed players can turn a mediocre team into a winning one, this manifesto is meant to be shared.

-As a player you have the responsability to effectively communicate the knowledge that you have to improve your teams chances of winning.
+As a player you have the responsibility to effectively communicate the knowledge that you have to improve your teams chances of winning.

 ---